fac30/api_project--emma-kieran/README.md

 A [`.env` file](https://blog.bitsrc.io/a-gentle-introduction-to-env-files-9ad424cc5ff4) is a way of storing sensitive information in key-value pairs known as environment variables.
 These are access keys and tokens that _shouldn't be public_.

 ### Configuration
 There is a `.env.template` file that contains keys readable by the rest of the code.
 Values should replace the `..._HERE` text.
-Below is how to retrieve the relevant values.